aeroimperial-optimization/QUINOPT/docs/05_advanced_examples/planeCouetteBF.rst

         >> OPTIONS.method = 'outer';
         >> quinopt(EXPR,BC,U,OPTIONS,PHI_BC);       % Call quinopt() with user-defined options

     Computing both upper and lower bounds is useful to assess how far from "true optimality" the answer returned by QUINOPT is.
-If needed, the quality of QUINOPT's approximation can be improved as described `in this previous example`_.
+If needed, the quality of QUINOPT's approximation can be improved as described `in this previous example <../04_basic_examples/wirtinger.rst>`_.
 More details regarding inner and outer approximations of the feasible set of integral inequalities can be found in `our paper <https://arxiv.org/pdf/1607.04210.pdf>`_.

 `Back to Table of Contents <http://quinopt.readthedocs.io/>`_